client9/googledrive2hugo/README.md

 # googledrive2hugo
 Converts google docs to Hugo markdown  WIP

+### HEY, THIS IS ALPHA.
+Names (this repo, package, functions) will change.

-The Goal is to edit Google Docs content in Google Drive and then use Hugo (and friends) to publish it
+The Goal is to edit Google Docs content in Google Drive and then use Hugo (and friends) to publish it.

 We do this by: